darrenaddy/1/content/Machine/material_cart/index.md

 testimonialItem: false
 testimonialQuote: "Testimonial (in page Front Matter) Goes Here"
 testimonialAuthor: "Name of who said it (found in Front Matter) Goes Here"
-authorTitle: "Author's Title Goes in page Frontmatter"
+authorTitle: "Author's Title Goes in page Front Matter"
 draft: false
 ---

-### Description
+###### Description

-Triad’s Open Stringer Saw (OSS) was designed to increase productivity and cut a perfect stringer every time.
-The OSS is powered by two soft start motors and uses two 30”x 80 tooth carbide tipped blades.
-The OSS is PC controlled and has automatic indexing and cutting.
-An in-feed and out-feed roller conveyor comes as standard equipment with the unit.
+Triad's popular Material Cart now has an updated design that makes use of laser cut parts to produce a lighter, easier to maneuver cart, without sacrificing it's weight-carrying capacity.

+Each wheel is equipped with bearing and grease zerks in axle and swivel assembly, pro-vides for easy movement.
+The material cart is ideal for use in mills and virtually all  warehouse and manufacturing applications.

+Side stake pockets are provided allowing more face platform surface.

-###### Specifications*
+###### Features and Specifications*

-- Electrical Standard: 240 Vac, 3 PH, 60 AMPs

-- Air Requirements: 100 PSI, 2 CFM
+- 2000 lb. weight capacity
+- Large 6" and 12" phenolic center wheels allow for easy movement
+- Side stake pockets for more face platform surface
+- 5" steel channel frame

-- Size: 36' L x 15'10" W
+- Dimensions: 14" H x 40" W x 60" L

-- Weight: 2700 lbs.

-- `Specifications subject to change without notice.`
+`*Specifications subject to change without notice.`

-###### Capabilities

-- Cut up to four separate 2" x 10" or 2" x 12" stringers at one time.

-- Accommodates stringer angles from 25 degrees to 45 degrees.

-{{< youtube id="XXXXXXXXX" autoplay="true" color="white" yt_start="2" >}}

 ###### Options

-- Under-Carriage Waste Conveyor (transports the waste from cuts from under the machine for more convenient clean-up.)
+- Do you need more weight capacity?
+Then you need the [Triad Heavy Duty Material Cart](/machine/heavy_duty_material_cart/)!
+It featured DOUBLE the weight capacity of the standard Material Cart.

 ###### Have a Question?

 Ask it NOW via our [Quick Question Form](#qq)
-Or, if you prefer, feel free to call the factory at **1-800-568-7423** Business Hours: 8 AM to 5 PM Central, weekdays.
+Or, if you prefer, feel free to call the factory at **1-800-568-7423 ext.
+133** (Business Hours: 8 AM to 5 PM Central, weekdays).
+Email direct: sales@merrickmachine.com** Business Hours: 8 AM to 5 PM Central, weekdays.